KaiserWhoLearns/CS-PhD-Application-fee-waivers/README.md

 - Cornell University [[Link]](https://gradschool.cornell.edu/admissions/apply/application-fees/) Note: You can request a fee waiver through the payment page of the online application form.
 - Columbia University Graduate Engineering [[Link]](https://apply.engineering.columbia.edu/register/feewaiverform/)
 - University of Virginia (School of Engineering and Applied Science) [[Link]](https://engineering.virginia.edu/departments/biomedical-engineering/apply/application-fee-waivers) Note: GRE and standard application fee of $85 will be waived for 2024 admission to all GRADUATE PROGRAMS
+- The Kahlert School of Computing at the University of Utah is offering a number of merit-based application-fee waivers. [[Link]](https://www.cs.utah.edu/graduate/prospective-students/admissions/international-phd-application-fee-waivers).
+Note: For **International PhD applicants** only! :)

 ### Canada
 - University of British Columbia [[Link]](https://www.grad.ubc.ca/prospective-students/application-admission/online-application-fee)